Blog | Entrepreneurship

 A sense of purpose is the core reason why you want to reach whatever goals you have in mind.
 It is something bigger than you and bigger than the perceived outcome (which might be money, for instance).
 Your purpose drives you to keep going, no matter what.

-So Robert and I kept at it, and little by little we grew in success.
-Today, we’re financially free with millions in investments and a thriving business.
-But we could just have easily quit when the going got hard.
+So Robert and Kim kept at it, and little by little, they grew in success.
+Today, they are financially free with millions in investments and a thriving business.
+But they could just have easily quit when the going got hard.

 Often, we want to avoid pain and tough times.
 But the problem with this avoidance is that we never really learn anything about ourselves, how strong, determined, and resourceful we can be.

-Today, if you’re going through a hard trial, I encourage you to dig deep, zero in on your purpose, and tap into your spirit — your invisible power that the world needs to see.
+Today, if you’re going through a hard trial, dig deep, zero in on your purpose, and tap into your spirit — your invisible power that the world needs to see.

 Optimism